Pine Bush High School

 Pine Bush High School is the central high school for the Pine Bush Central School District, located on Route 302 in the hamlet of Pine Bush, New York, United States.

 The school no longer offers the International Baccalaureate degree program.
 It had been authorized to do so since 2002.

-The school was used in an episode of ABC Afterschool Special in 1991 titled “It’s Only Rock and Roll” which starred Grammy Award Winning singer Carol King.
+The school was used in an episode of ABC Afterschool Special in 1991 titled "It's Only Rock and Roll", which starred Grammy Award–winning singer Carole King.